2023-24 Academic Catalog

 International Business Minor

-The interdepartmental minor in International Business is available to College of Business students majoring in Accounting, Business Teaching, Economics - Business Economics emphasis, Finance, Management, Management Information Systems, Marketing, Real Estate, and Supply Chain Management.
+The interdepartmental minor in International Business is available to Wilson College of Business students majoring in Accounting, Business Teaching, Economics - Business Economics emphasis, Finance, Management, Management Information Systems, Marketing, Real Estate, and Supply Chain Management.
 The International Business minor enhances the common body of knowledge gained through the business core by focusing on international trade and commerce issues/perspectives.

 Required